50 Practical Tips for Non-Teaching Staff Development

 39. Treat non-teaching staff as professionals with development rights

 Professional development implies a professional.
 Use language that signals respect.
 Call it professional learning or capability building.
-Create expectations that recognise obligation and right.
 Non-teaching staff deserve the same investment mindset as those in the teaching profession.
-If your school wants to reset how it values support staff roles, I facilitate workshops that can shift this.
-Contact jonno@consultclarity.org.

 40. Celebrate learning publicly to build a culture of growth

-Recognition is not fluff.
-People want to feel seen and valued.
 Recognition can be built into PD by celebrating completion, sharing wins, inviting people to teach newer colleagues, and linking development to advancement opportunities.
 What gets celebrated gets repeated.
+Recognition is not a gesture.
+It is a design choice.

 41. Separate compliance training from capability training

 Schools have mandatory requirements for child safety, mandatory reporting, privacy, WHS, first aid, and more.
-Compliance training alone does not build high quality performance.
-A comprehensive system balances both compliance and capability without confusing them or treating them as the same thing.
+Compliance training alone does not build high-quality performance.
+A comprehensive system balances both compliance and capability without confusing them or treating them as equivalent.

 42. Refresh compliance training with scenario practice

 Compliance training often becomes a tick-box exercise completed once and forgotten.
-Best practices include annual refreshers with scenario practice, not just re-reading policies.
+Best practice includes annual refreshers with scenario practice, not just re-reading policies.
 Staff need to know how to apply compliance requirements in messy real situations under pressure.

 43. Tie PD to risk registers and audit findings

-44. Train critical incident response roles and practice them
+44. Train critical incident response roles and practise them

 Non-teaching staff play a vital role in incidents.
 Lockdowns, medical events, aggressive visitors, accidents, natural disasters.
 PD should include response roles, communication protocols, and drills that include non-teaching staff as core participants rather than afterthoughts.